We will no longer be supporting IE7 and below as a web browser effective June 1st 2020. Click here for more information.

 • Unlike native species, Hogweed can grow up to 5 metres tall and has an herbaceous stem (the plant dies to the ground in the Fall) that is 5 to 10 centimetres in diameter.

-• Giant Hogweed produces sap containing chemicals that can cause human skin to reach to sunlight, resulting in intense burns, rashes or blisters.
+• Giant Hogweed produces sap containing chemicals that can cause human skin to react to sunlight, resulting in intense burns, rashes or blisters.

 I think I have it on my property.
 What should I do?

-• CALL A LICENSED PROFESSIONAL, if you want it removed from your private property.
+• Call a licensed professional if you want Giant Hogweed removed from your private property.
 Please do not try and do this yourself.
 See the links below for help with finding someone.

 What is the Conservation Authority doing?